Jason Aldean’s Wife Brittany Rocks Post-Baby Body In Gray Underwear

 She revealed that she’s “able to eat often, and I don’t ever feel like I’m starving myself.”

-Not only does she feel healthy and good about herself, but also she lost weight by following the popular, reduced carb diet.
-An added bonus is that the plan is simple for her to follow while she’s on the road with her husband, Jason.
+Not only does she feel healthy and good about herself, but also she lost weight by following the popular reduced carb diet.
+An added bonus is that the plan is simple for her to follow while she’s on the road with her husband.
+The Inquisitr previously reported that Brittany suffered complications during her daughter’s birth.